Feelsrat/Python_Turtle_Exercises/README.md

 # Python_Turtle_Exercises

-Some example of the capabilities of the python turtle package
+Some examples of the capabilities of the python turtle package, including a simple random walk algorithm model.